Thomahawkuru/VarjoGazeDetector/Readme.md

 # Varjo Gaze Detector

 Varjo Gaze Detector classifies gaze events in eye-tracking recordings from the Varjo VR and XR headsets.
-It detects fixations, saccades, smooth persuits and blinks.
+It detects fixations, saccades, smooth pursuits and blinks.
 As well as their duration, amplituded and mean/max velocities.
 This tool is developed by Thomas de Boer, with use of the detection algorithm from [sp_tool](https://github.com/MikhailStartsev/sp_tool) by Mikhail Startsev.
 Please cite their paper when using this code:

     @inproceedings{agtzidis2016smooth,